stallhoard/phasmo-wiki/docs/ghosts/Yurei.md

 }
 </style>

-## Mechanics
+## Ability
-- The only ghost that is able to do **double touch** with almost no delay and close door fully
+- The only ghost that is able to gently close a randomly chosen **opened** door without new shutting sound
+- Can't **slightly** move a door, only full close/open

+## Weakness
+- Wander is replaced by Favourite room state if under the effect of incense for 90 seconds